BigThunderSR/ha-legacy-gsm-sms/README.md

 ### Through the UI

-1. Go to Configuration > Integrations
+1. Go to Settings > Devices & Services > Integrations
 2. Click the "+" button to add a new integration
 3. Search for "Legacy GSM SMS"
-4. Enter the device path to your modem (e.g., `/dev/ttyUSB0`, `/dev/ttyACM0`, etc.)
+4. Enter the device path to your GSM modem (e.g., `/dev/ttyUSB0`, `/dev/ttyACM0`, etc.)
-5. Select the baud rate (leave as "Auto" if not sure)
+5. Select the baud rate (leave as "Auto" if unsure)

 ### Using configuration.yaml